Bergschtein/Bergschtein.github.io/docs/about.markdown

 From august 2018 until the june of 2024 I was a student at NTNU Trondheim.

-### Master In Statistics
+### Bachelors In Mathematics

-My main interests revolved around on theoretical and practical aspects of computational statistics.
-From statistical learning theory and bayesian inference with MCMC to machine learning and AI.
+Incredibly curious about pure mathematics, algebra and topology in particular.

+The idea of a unified framework for mathematics through category theory caught my attention early.
+I developed a good relationship with my supervisor-to-be, Johanne Haugland.
+She provided many fruitful discussions and interesting challenges.
+In parallel I got involved with cryptography, coding theory and computational sciences.

-The thesis revolved around representation learning for generative models for time series.
-You can download the thesis [here.](/assets/Master_thesis.pdf)
+My thesis serves as an introduction to the theory of Triangulated Categories.
+You can download the thesis [here.](/assets/professional/Bachelor_thesis.pdf)

 ### (A taste of a) Master In Cyber Security and Data Communication